Writing formulas

 In Runway, formulas are unique and only have to be entered once to be used anywhere across the platform.

 Once you’ve entered the formula for ‘Burn 🔥’, you can easily reference that driver in any model, on any page, or in charts to calculate or visualize.
-No need to remember or re-enter the same formula each time.
+No need to remember the cell or re-enter the same formula each time.

 Formulas that show values as time series